Maria Kolokouri: Career

 During her early music career, Kolokouri played in the bands Vorphalack, Insected, Obscure Natusand Profane Serenity.
 She then became a member of the all-female black metal band Lloth, who were founded in September 1995 at Athens, Attica.

 Shortly after releasing their first album on Black Lotus Records, Lloth adopted the name Astarte, after the Semitic goddess of sexuality.

 In 2003, Astarte featured on the tribute album to Swiss metal band Celtic Frost, called Order of the Tyrants and released by Black Lotus Records.
 They covered the song "Sorrows Of The Moon."
 The band also collaborated with other European metal musicians, such as with Shagrath from Dimmu Borgir and Sakis Tolis from Rotting Christ on the album Sirens; and with Angela Gossow from Arch Enemy and Henri Sattler from God Dethroned on the album Demonized.

 In 2011, Kolokouri and Astarte featured on the cover of the first edition of Seattle based The Synn Report.

 Death and legacy

-In 2013, Kolokouri (Queen of the Black Metal) was diagnosed with the blood cancer leukemia.
+In 2013, Kolokouri was diagnosed with the blood cancer leukemia.
 She died of complications from the illness in 2014, aged 37.

 After Kolokouri's death, remaining and former members of Astarte announced that they would be reuniting and readopting their initial band name, Lloth.
 They released the album "Athanati," the Greek word for immortal, dedicated to her memory and legacy.
-The previously unreleased Astarte thrash and death metal album "Blackdemonium" featuring her vocals will be released in 2025.
+The previously unreleased Astarte thrash and death metal album "Blackdemonium" featuring her vocals was released in 2025.

 Lloth members and Kolokouri's husband Mais also established the yearly Greek charity festival Astarte Fest in her honour.
 The festival supports charity The Smile of the Child.
 2025 will be the third festival held.